L. Martin Griffin

-L. Martin Griffin (born July 23, 1920), widely known as Marty Griffin, is an American environmentalist and conservationist in Northern California and author of the book Saving the Marin–Sonoma Coast.
-He has also been a doctor, director of the Sonoma Developmental Center, head of the Marin Audubon Society, board member of the Marin Municipal Water District, and owner of Hop Kiln Winery in Sonoma County.
+Loyal Martin Griffin Jr. (July 23, 1920 – May 22, 2024), commonly known as Marty Griffin, was an American environmentalist and conservationist in Northern California and author of the book Saving the Marin–Sonoma Coast.
+He was also a doctor, director of the Sonoma Developmental Center, head of the Marin Audubon Society, board member of the Marin Municipal Water District, and owner of Hop Kiln Winery in Sonoma County.

-Griffin has been widely honored for his decades of environmental work in helping to preserve numerous sensitive wildlife habitats in Sonoma and Marin County.
-He lives in Belvedere, California, and turned 100 in July 2020.
+Griffin was widely honored, including by the National Park Service in an article, for his decades of environmental work in helping to preserve numerous sensitive wildlife habitats in Sonoma and Marin County.

 Childhood and education

-Griffin was born in Ogden, Utah, and his family moved to California in his youth.
+Griffin was born on July 23, 1920, in Ogden, Utah, and his family moved to California in his youth.
 Exposure to nature as a Boy Scout gave him a love of wild places and fly fishing.
 He studied medicine and graduated from Stanford University, subsequently setting up medical practice as an internist in Marin County.

 Environmental activism

 Influences

-Griffin has stated his environmental heroes include John Muir, Teddy Roosevelt and Congressman William Kent, the latter of whom helped establish Marin’s Muir Woods National Monument, the Marin Municipal Water District watershed, and started the movement to preserve Mount Tamalpais and West Marin.
-Griffin has also noted the influence of Caroline S. Livermore, a founder of the Marin Conservation League.
+Griffin stated his environmental heroes included John Muir, Teddy Roosevelt and Congressman William Kent, the latter of whom helped establish Marin's Muir Woods National Monument, the Marin Municipal Water District watershed, and started the movement to preserve Mount Tamalpais and West Marin.
+Griffin also noted the influence of Caroline S. Livermore, a founder of the Marin Conservation League.